Skip to content

 Topic Current Devnet MVP

-Randomness flow Commit window closes before oracle pulse publication; pulse is verified on-chain
+Randomness flow Commit window closes before the oracle pulse is published; the pulse is verified on-chain

 Outcome model WIN / LOSE / NO-REVEAL / REFUND

-Settlement rule WIN = claimable refund + mint; LOSE and NO-REVEAL = burn
+Settlement rule WIN = claimable stake refund + reward mint; LOSE and NO-REVEAL = burn

-Wallet analytics UserStats tracks cumulative counters and streaks
+Wallet analytics UserStats tracks cumulative counters and consecutive-win streaks

 Surface What a reviewer can check

-Account model PDAs for config, rounds, tickets, stats, vaults, and treasuries
+Account model PDAs for config, rounds, tickets, stats, vaults, treasuries, oracle set, leaderboard

-User history Wallet-level counters and streaks via UserStats
+User history Wallet-level counters and consecutive-win streaks via UserStats

 • Protocol Overview